dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 Now, we need to add the CSS selectors that will provide the rules for rendering this view's elements.

-{% instruction 'Open up the `worker.css` file and update it as follows.' %}
+{% instruction 'Open up the `worker.m.css` file and update it as follows.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/styles/worker.css' lang:css %}
+{% include_codefile 'demo/finished/biz-e-corp/src/styles/worker.m.css' lang:css %}

 We also need to update the CSS selector for the front view by changing the selector from `css.worker` to `css.workerFront`.